 Kombai dog is mostly found in Tamil Nadu in the province of India.
 This dog breed is also known as Combai Boarhound as they have powerful jaws, the Kombai or Combai dogs look similar to some of the Indian Pariah dogs, but it is stockier.

 Its ears in the front are V-shaped and pendant folding.
 The shorthaired coat comes in red or brown with a black muzzle.
 It has some black coloring on its feet and ears and dark coloring along its back.

 The more similar colors of red, brown, and tan with a black muzzle are called Karuvaisevalai or Karumunjinaai in the Tamil language.

 Less common coat colors are piebald and brindle.
 In the Tamil language, Piebald is called Porru, and brindle is called Pullisaral.
 But in the rare case, the piebald and brindle coloring can occur in the same litter.

 History of Kombai Dog

 Their history might go back as far as a hundred years, but it might end soon, everyone thought there are efforts to maintain the breed, it is not looking good for the mighty Kombai.

 Unlike in breeding for appearance, weak was not selected by breeders.
 They seem to live for up to fifteen years, but again, it is hard to tell Puppy.

-The armies of the Marudhu Pandas were used Kombai breed dogs, who headed the revolt against the British subjugation of the Kalaiar Koil of the Sivakasi Kingdom at the beginning of the nineteenth century.
+The armies of the Marudhu Pandas used Kombai breed dogs, who headed the revolt against the British subjugation of the Kalaiar Koil of the Sivakasi Kingdom at the beginning of the nineteenth century.

-Back to the fifteenth century and historically, we can trace them they are known to have been bred to hunt wild boar, deer, and bison.
+Back to the fifteenth century and historically, we can trace they are known to have been bred to hunt wild boar, deer, and bison.

 Some of the Kombai breed Dogs are natives of South India who believe that the breed of Combai dogs existed even as far back as the ninth century.

 They are popular in South India and are celebrated as not just strong hunters but loyal family pets.